Nexfinity/CakeyBot-Wiki/changelists/changelist-2024.md

 ## Changed
 * You can now assign optional thread IDs for social feeds
 * The social feed page will now preserve the last selected tab when editing/adding feeds on the dashboard now
+* The auto mod page will now preserve the last selected tab when modifying settings now

 # June 1st - Birthday QOL
 ## Fixed